XAttnMark: Learning Robust Audio Watermarking with Cross-Attention

-This paper identifies the following key factors to bridge the gap: first, motivated by the shared-parameter architecture advantage of WavMark for boosting learning efficiency, and the disjointed generator-detector architecture of AudioSeal for robust capability, we introduce a blended architecture of partial parameter sharing between generator and detector, which jointly achieve both efficient learning and robustness.
+This paper identifies two key factors to bridge this gap: first, motivated by the shared-parameter architecture advantage of WavMark for boosting learning efficiency, and the disjoint generator-detector architecture of AudioSeal for robust capability, we introduce a blended architecture of partial parameter sharing between generator and detector, which jointly achieves both efficient learning and robustness.
 Specifically, we propose a cross-attention module that leverages a shared embedding table to facilitate message decoding in the detector part.
-Secondly, we design a simple yet effective conditioning mechanism that distributes the message temporally before injection, which further improves the learning efficiency.
-With these two key components, we obverse significant boost in both robust detection and attribution performance.
-Furthermore, to enforce stronger constraints for watermark imperceptibility, we introduce a new per-tile temporal-frequency (TF) masking loss.
-Specifically, we first compute masking energy with an asymmetric 2D kernel, identify the masked regions and then use the masking energy as a weighting factor for computing a TF-weighted $\ell_2$ loss in the mel-spectrogram domain.
+Second, we design a simple yet effective conditioning mechanism that distributes the message temporally before injection, which further improves the learning efficiency.
+With these two key components, we observe significant gains in both detection robustness and attribution accuracy.
+To further improve watermark imperceptibility, we introduce a new per-tile TF masking loss.
+Specifically, we first compute masking energy with an asymmetric 2D kernel, identify the masked regions, and then use the masking energy as a weighting factor for computing a TF-weighted $\ell_2$ loss in the mel-spectrogram domain.
 With these efforts, we demonstrate state-of-the-art robustness across a wide range of audio editing transformations, while preserving superior perceptual quality (see Figure~\ref{fig:trade_off}).
-Furthermore, under the more challenging task of generative model editing, we demonstrate that \ours is the only watermarking approach that can conduct watermark detection even when edits of strong strength are applied.
+Furthermore, under the more challenging task of generative model editing, we demonstrate that our approach is the only watermarking approach among the evaluated methods that can conduct watermark detection even when edits of strong strength are applied.
 We summarize our main contributions as follows:

-\begin{itemize} \item Blending the architecture advantages of previous works, we introduce partial parameter sharing between the neural generator and the detector, with an embedding table as the bridge and a cross-attention module in the detector as the core, to allow for more efficient learning and accurate message retrieval.
-Furthermore, we introduce a simple yet effective message conditioning module that distributes the latent message temporally, boosting the attribution learning efficiency.